Lennyc123/pands-project/README.md

 ```

 ### The creation of the scatterplots
-Similar in nature to the developments of the histograms, the scatterplots were created through the usage of Matplotlib.
+Similar in nature to the developments of the histograms, the scatterplots were created through the usage of Matplotlib (16).

 The code below is an example, related to the creation of the scatterplots